 - Have their work featured on Voice Magazine.

-- Be awarded Voice’s Brighton Fringe Best Newcomer Award in the closing ceremony
+- Be awarded Voice’s Brighton Fringe Best Newcomer Award at the awards ceremony

 - Profiled throughout the year (up to four times), to follow your progress.